Terry Bozeman

 Terry Bozeman (born 1 January 1950) is an American actor.

+Career

 He appears as Dr. Lee Craig on Desperate Housewives.
 He played Richard Armus on the thriller 24.
 He also plays lawyers for NCIS, CSI, and CSI: Miami.
 He is a 1977 graduate of The Goodman School of Drama in Chicago, Illinois.
 He also played the father of the Martin clan in the Christian values series, McGee and Me!.
+Bozeman also does commercial work.